alexamies/buddhist-dictionary/README.md

    Sanksrit texts from the Buddhist canon and related collections.
 The corpus files include part-of-speech (POS) tagged documents.

 3. Command line tools.
 For building vocabulary.
 These are in Python.
-This include a POS tagger.
+This includes a POS tagger.

 The license for the web site and dictionary content is Creative Commons